-The purpose of this grant is to make Christian higher education available for students who are unable financially to attend PIU after all other grants are applied.
+The purpose of this grant (award amount up to \$800 per semester) is to make Christian higher education available for students who are unable financially to attend PIU after all other grants are applied.
 All program students are eligible to be considered for this grant upon receipt of a written application.
-Applications will be considered by the scholarship committee and students who are accepted for the grant may receive up to \$800 which may be used by the student for tuition, room, board, fees and books only.
+Applications will be considered by the President and the scholarship committee.
+The grant will be applied to the student account for tuition, room and other fees excluding course textbooks and penalty fees.
 This grant reflects the contributions to PIU made by Liebenzell Mission and volunteers to the operating and capital budget, as well as the provision of missionary faculty and staff.